-If work is scheduled for Saturdays/Sundays for the day shift, only the staff employed for work on such days may be used.
+If dayshift work is scheduled for Saturdays/Sundays, only the staff employed for work on such days may be used.

-Staff employed at the enterprise must be offered such work first.
+Staff employed at the enterprise have right of first refusal for such work.
 It has been agreed that no employees may be dismissed on the grounds that they do not wish to work during such changed working hours.

-Changes to normal daily working hours
+Changes to normal daily working hours: